yourWaifu/sleepy-discord/README.md

 so now if you want to run your project just execute "./ProjName/Build.sh" and it will compleatly compile the project and run it for you, do note that compiling with cmake will take a while the first 2 times but after that its fairly quick. depending on how much you edited.

+dont forget to get your hands on both libssl and libcurl, on ubuntu you can install them with
+> sudo apt-get install libssl-dev libcurl4-openssl-dev